I.B. + M.A. DE LANDE LONG

 The Telecommand Encoder Shell is a software package which implements the ground based parts of a packet telecommand system.
 The software is highly portable - the only requirement is an ANSI C compiler.

-The shell is a software component which contains the complexity of the telecommand protocols, including the TC Space Data Link Protocol and the COP-1 (Communications Operation Procedure).
+The Shell is a software component which contains the complexity of the telecommand protocols.
 It is easy to integrate into a system and is ideal for building:

 The Telecommand Encoder Shell accepts service requests for the telecommand services and returns responses to the requests:

-(See the separate description for details of this and other Packet Telecommand features supported by the Telecommand Encoder Shell.)
+(See the separate description for details of this and other telecommand features supported by the Telecommand Encoder Shell.)

 2. Telecommand Encoder Shell Software Interfaces